easymodo/qimgv/README.md

 There is a pull-down panel with thumbnails, as well as folder view (accessible by pressing Return).

-You can also bring up a context menu by right-clicking on an image.
+You can also bring up a context menu by right-clicking an image.

 ### Using quick copy / quick move panels